Overton Independent School District

-A small portion of New London is in the district.
+Most of Overton is in the district, and a small portion of New London is in the district.

 Overton's athletic mascot are Mustangs, so named for the wild horses which formerly occupied much of the area before it was first settled in 1869.
 Classified by the University Interscholastic League (for academic and athletic competition) as a 2A school, as of 2014 the Overton Mustangs participate in Division II, District 11 against Fruitvale, Maud, Mount Enterprise, Tenaha and Timpson.

 In 2013 Overton High School received secondary Gold Performance acknowledgments for College-Ready Graduates, and was commended in English and Social Studies.
 Overton Elementary also received Gold Performance acknowledgments and was commended in Math and Science, receiving comparable improvement recognition in reading.
 The elementary school district was rated "recognized" by the Texas Education Agency.
 Achieving a recognized rating requires meeting a standard of 80 percent or higher on the TAKS tests for each subject and student group.